ibnHamza/coherence-extends-federation/README.md

 ### Add Required Dependencies

 First, please add the respective dependency to your `pom.xml`.
 In our case, we are using Hibernate version `5.2.17.Final`.
-Thefore, the dependency to add is:
+Therefore, the dependency to add is:

 ```xml
 <dependency>